spiderpig44/candidate-takehome/README.md

 every day through the populate API.
 Could you describe a suitable solution to automate this?
 Feel free to propose architectural changes.

 - the easiest solution is to use a cron to automate this process
+- you can use a lambda triggered whenever a new filer is added to S3 bucket and update the database if accessible

 #### Question 3: